sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ```

 Now we have a clean data set which will have Date as Index, and sum of cases for each State.
-From here onwards, we can use the following function to get cumulative number of cases (total) and new cases (new) for a given State in the dataframe.
+From here onwards, we can use the following function to get a cumulative number of cases (total) and new cases (new) for a given State in the dataframe.
 ```Python
 def getCases(df, aState):
     # create total cases column